Catalog Number: C001509

 The F9 gene encodes coagulation factor IX, a vitamin K-dependent serine protease that plays a key role in the intrinsic coagulation pathway.
 Factor IX circulates in the blood as an inactive zymogen and is converted to its active form, factor IXa, by the cleavage of its activation peptide by factor XIa.
 Factor IXa then interacts with Ca2+ ions, membrane phospholipids, and factor VIII to activate factor X in the coagulation cascade.
 The body can normally stop bleeding when the levels of factors VIII and IX are ≥50% of normal values [4].
 The deficiency of the F9 gene can lead to a clotting disorder with insufficient factor IX, causing X-linked recessive hemophilia B.

 F9 KO mice are Hemophilia B disease models constructed by knocking out the mouse F9 gene.
 F9 KO mice lack F9 mRNA expression and exhibit coagulation dysfunction and other Hemophilia B-related phenotypes.
 They can be used to study the genetic mechanisms and clinical phenotypes of Hemophilia B in humans and to assist in developing, screening, and evaluating therapeutic drugs.
 The homozygotes are viable and fertile.
-After tail docking, mice may experience fatal bleeding, so timely hemostatic measures such as burning the tail incision should be taken to prevent bleeding and death of homozygous mice.
+Tail docking may lead to significant bleeding.
+Immediate hemostasis, such as cauterizing the tail incision, is advised to prevent health complications in homozygous mice.
+Usually, ear tags are applied to mice at 2 to 3 weeks of age (a small notch is made with scissors for identification).
+After tail clipping for genotyping, the tail wound should be promptly cauterized (using metal forceps heated with an alcohol lamp) to prevent fatal bleeding.
+Following cauterization, place the mouse in a clean cage to prevent wound infection and add environmental enrichment.

 Strain Strategy